o3de/o3de.org/content/docs/user-guide/components/reference/gradients/altitude-gradient.md

 ---
 linktitle: Altitude Gradient
 title: Altitude Gradient Component
-description: ' Using Gradients components in Open 3D Engine (O3DE). '
+description: Use the Altitude Gradient component to generate a gradient from an altitude range in Open 3D Engine (O3DE).
 ---

+Add the **Altitude Gradient** component to generate a normalized gradient from an altitude range.
+The output gradient may be optionally constrained by surface tags.

 ## Provider